awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-launchtemplate-launchtemplatedata-instancemarketoptions-spotoptions.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ValidUntil`  <a name="cfn-ec2-launchtemplate-launchtemplatedata-instancemarketoptions-spotoptions-validuntil"></a>
-The end date of the request\.
-For a one\-time request, the request remains active until all instances launch, the request is canceled, or this date is reached\.
-If the request is persistent, it remains active until it is canceled or this date and time is reached\.
-The default end date is 7 days from the current date\.
+The end date of the request, in UTC format \(*YYYY\-MM\-DD*T*HH:MM:SS*Z\)\.
+Supported only for persistent requests\.
++ For a persistent request, the request remains active until the `ValidUntil` date and time is reached\.
+Otherwise, the request remains active until you cancel it\.
++ For a one\-time request, `ValidUntil` is not supported\.
+The request remains active until all instances launch or you cancel the request\.
+Default: 7 days from the current date
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)